Malaria: New targets

 Targeting Plasmodium liver-stage parasites selectively is emerging as an alternative strategy in the face of resistance to the latest frontline combination therapies against blood stages of the parasite.

-In a research conducted in 2019, using experimental analysis with knockout (KO) mutants of Plasmodium berguei the authors were able to identify genes that are potentially essential in the liver stage.
+In research conducted in 2019, using experimental analysis with knockout (KO) mutants of Plasmodium berghei, the authors were able to identify genes that are potentially essential in the liver stage.
 Moreover, they generated a computational model to analyse pre–erytrocytic development and liver–stage metabolism.
 Combining both methods they identified seven metabolic subsystems that become essential compared to the blood stage.
 Some of these metabolic pathways are fatty acid synthesis and elongation, tricarboxylic acid, amino acid and heme metabolism among others.

-Specifically, they studied 3 subsystems: fatty acid synthesis and elongation, and amino sugar biosynthesis.
+Specifically, they studied three subsystems: fatty acid synthesis and elongation, and amino sugar biosynthesis.
 For the first two pathways they demonstrated a clear dependence of the liver stage on its own fatty acid metabolism.

 They proved for the first time the critical role of amino sugar biosynthesis in the liver stage of P. berghei.
 The uptake of N–acetyl–glucosamine appears to be limited in the liver stage, being its synthesis needed for the parasite development.

 These findings and the computational model provide a basis for the design of antimalarial therapies targeting metabolic proteins.

+Genomic research

+The genome of Plasmodium falciparum was sequenced and published in the year 2002.

+A species of malaria plasmodium tends to have rather polymorphic antigens which can serve as immune system targets.
+Some searches of P. falciparum genes for hotspots of encoded variations found sections of genes that when tested proved to encode for antigens.
+When such antigens are used for vaccine targets a strain of plasmodium with a different allele for the antigen can sometimes escape the immune response stimulated by the vaccine.

+Two related viruses, MaRNAV-1 and MaRNAV-2 in Plasmodium vivax and in avian Leucocytozoon respectively, were found through RNA-Sequencing of blood.
+The finding of a virus infecting a human malaria plasmodium is a first discovery of its kind.
+It should lead to better understanding of malaria biology.